debacoding/Geeks-for-Geeks-Practice-Solutions/002. Mathematical/Basic.md

 	int divisibleBy11 (string S)
 	{
 	    // Your Code Here

+	    /*
+	     for a number to be divible by 11, the difference between the sum of digits at odd positions and the sum of digits at even positions should be divisible by 11
+	    */
 	    int even = 0, odd = 0;

         for(int i = 0; i < S.size(); i++){